frouo/lembot-public-website/blog/index_/2022-02-21_how-to-lemlist-to-google-sheets.md

 You can do a lot more with lembot.

-- schedule your export every days / weekdays / weeks / months, see [how to ↗️](https://lembot.com/blog/schedule-exports)
+- schedule your export every days / weekdays / weeks / months, see [how to](https://lembot.com/blog/schedule-exports)
-- bulk export your lemlist campaigns, see [how to ↗️](https://lembot.com/blog/bulk-export-your-lemlist-campaigns)
+- bulk export your lemlist campaigns, see [how to](https://lembot.com/blog/bulk-export-your-lemlist-campaigns)
-- choose which columns to export, see [how to ↗️](https://lembot.com/blog/keep-your-lemlist-export-minimalist-and-consistent)
+- choose which columns to export, see [how to](https://lembot.com/blog/keep-your-lemlist-export-minimalist-and-consistent)
-- add the campaign name to your export, see [how to ↗️](https://lembot.com/blog/add-the-campaign-name-in-your-export)
+- add the campaign name to your export, see [how to](https://lembot.com/blog/add-the-campaign-name-in-your-export)
 - etc.

 ## Building lembot with you

-We regularly update lembot with new features, see our [whats-new ↗️](https://lembot.com/whats-new) page.
+We regularly update lembot with new features, see our [whats-new](https://lembot.com/whats-new) page.

-All features are based on your feedback so feel free to chat or send an [email 📧](francois@lembot.com) if you have any suggestions.
+All features are based on your feedback so feel free to chat or send an [email](francois@lembot.com) if you have any suggestions.

 Note that lembot is not affiliated with lemlist, we are lemlisters like you and we built lembot to make us more productive.